 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $225 (or $340 if taking the extension).
+Private Room: Have your own room, subject to availability, for a supplemental cost of $225 (or $265 if taking the extension).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Travelers should feel comfortable being on their feet for four to five hours over the course of each day, spending time outdoors and on the water, and walking on uneven, wet, or slippery terrain.
 Since the majority of this trip takes place underground in dark, sometimes narrow environments, travelers should feel comfortable with heights and in enclosed spaces; this trip may not be suitable for those who suffer from vertigo or claustrophobia.
 Travelers should also be comfortable on and around the water, as parts of this trip will be spent on boats and around underground lakes, streams, siphons and waterfalls.
 There will also be several stretches of this journey where we’ll be quite far from medical facilities.
 If you’re at all unsure whether or not this is the right trip for you, we highly encourage you consult with your doctor before making a decision.